Meet the people of Slow Farm

 Slow Farm Ltd.

-Director Sharon Stevens (Phd) is currently freelancing and currently primary catalyst for Slow Farm.
+Director Sharon Stevens (Phd) is currently freelancing as a writer and a community educator.
 You can read more about her background in research, education, and writing through links on the "services" page.
 Sharon is also a keen herb gardener with interests in holistic health, fermented foods, and foraged foods.
 She has a volunteer background in providing services to persons who are homeless and/or disabled, and she has lived in multiple intentional communities.
 She has served as founding Chairperson of RECAP, founding Treasurer of LEAP, and she has been employed recently (into 2017) as RECAP's first staff coordinator and Environment Network Manawatu's Project Coordinator.
+She is currently Treasurer for Palmerston North City Environmental Trust, and she has several other volunteer commitments also.
 She has previously worked as a writing instructor, researcher, and programme leader for the University of Arizona and Massey University.

-Director Phil Stevens is currently employed part-time in a consultancy firm offering solutions to support large institutions in reducing their ecological footprint through energy conservation & renewables and through reduced carbon emissions & increased sequestration.
-He also works as an IT contractor (specialising in open source solutions, in security, and in database management), and he facilitates community sustainability workshops both alongside Sharon and independently.
-He is the primary animal husband at Slow Farm, as the well as the primary caretaker of the orchard and annual crops.
+Director Phil Stevens is the visionary behind Slow Farm's biochar and ag consultancy enterprise.
+He is also employed part-time in a consultancy firm offering solutions to support large institutions in reducing their ecological footprint through energy conservation & renewables and through reduced carbon emissions & increased sequestration.
+Alongside Sharon, and also independently, he facilitates community sustainability workshops, and he provides some community IT support as a business sideline.
+He is our homeplace's primary animal husband, as the well as the primary caretaker of the orchard and annual crops.
 His specialisations including scything, pruning, biochar-making, cooking, and more.
-Phil is passionate about the reform of economic systems, and he is Chairperson of Living Economies Educational Trust and Treasurer of LEAP.
+Phil is passionate about the reform of economic systems, and he is Chairperson of Living Economies Educational Trust and Treasurer/Secretary of LEAP.

 Perry is a student at Ashhurst School.
-He learnt to ride a bicycle last year, and he is good at direct sowing large seeds and transplanting.
+He is good at bicycling, at direct sowing large seeds, and at harvesting.
+He's our primary bean planter and picker, and the chooks are his domain.
 That's really him in the photo; he only looks like he's a Minecraft zombie.